aws-samples/satellite-comms-analytics-aws/README.md

 * select which model to use (best candidate or otherwise)
 * lower cost (particularly with Real Time Inference)

-It is therefore recommended to use SageMaker Autopilot Timeseries over Amazon Forecast for new prediction use-cases.
+It is therefore strongly recommended to use SageMaker Autopilot Timeseries over Amazon Forecast for new prediction use-cases.

 A Jupyter notebook demonstrating how to perform satellite capacity forecasting